 You can put 0% down on a VA-backed purchase loan as long as you aren't buying the home for more than its appraised value.
 And you generally don't need to make a down payment if you get a Native American Direct Loan from the VA.

-Be aware, though, that lenders have to check where your down payment is coming from.
+Be aware that lenders have to check where your down payment is coming from.
 If you're offering to make a very large down payment, don't be surprised if your lender asks a lot of questions about how you got that money and requires additional documentation proving that it's yours to spend.

 The standard advice is that you should make a down payment of 20% or more.
 This isn't a hard-and-fast rule, and most people put less money down, but regulators and lenders view loans with down payments of at least 20% as safer bets.
 You'll likely be offered a better interest rate if you can make a down payment of this size, and lenders might be willing to offer you a larger loan than you'd otherwise qualify for.

 Assistance may come in the form of a grant, a low-interest loan, or a loan that's forgiven after a certain period of time.
 A Department of Housing and Urban Development-approved counselor can give you information about available programs and help you figure out if you might qualify for them.

+There's no single down payment recommendation that will work for everyone.
 Whatever your circumstances, it's a good idea to think about how much you can realistically save before deciding on a down payment amount.
 And if you find yourself struggling to reach your goal, be sure to look into types of home loans that don't require money down or that allow for low down payments.